-Effective B2B video marketing content can help firms tell compelling stories, showcase their expertise or company culture, and boost conversions.
+Effective B2B video marketing can help firms tell compelling stories, showcase their expertise or company culture, and boost conversions.

 When creating your video content strategy, keep in mind: